monzo/code-of-conduct/README.md

 * Threats of harm, harassment
 * Anything that compromises people’s safety

+You may wish to respond to something by disagreeing with it.
+That’s fine.
+But, remember to criticize ideas, not people.
+Please avoid:

+* Name-calling.
+* Ad hominem attacks.
+* Responding to a post’s tone instead of its actual content.
+* Knee-jerk contradiction.
+* Instead, provide reasoned counter-arguments that improve the conversation.

+Nothing sabotages a healthy conversation like rudeness:

+* Be civil.
+Don’t post anything that a reasonable person would consider offensive, abusive, or hate speech.
+* Keep it clean.
+Don’t post anything obscene or sexually explicit.
+* Respect each other.
+Don’t harass or grief anyone, impersonate people, or expose their private information.
+* Respect our forum.
+Don’t post spam or otherwise vandalize the forum.
+*
+These are not concrete terms with precise definitions — avoid even the appearance of any of these things.
+If you’re unsure, **ask yourself how you would feel if your post was featured on the front page of the New York Times**.

+This is a public forum, and search engines can index these discussions.
+Keep the language, links, and images safe for family and friends.

 **These things are NOT OK.**

 If you say something that is found offensive, and you are called out on it, let’s: